mlavin/django-hilbert/docs/test.rst

 one test which does a GET request on the url.

+.. _AuthViewMixin:

 AuthViewMixin
 --------------------------------------

-`AuthViewMixin` extends the `ViewTestMixin` for testing views which require authentication.
+:ref:`AuthViewMixin` extends the :ref:`ViewTestMixin` for testing views which require authentication.
 It automatically creates a user and signs them in for any requests.
 It adds an additional test to ensure that authentication is required.
-This must be used in conjunction with `hilbert.test.TestCase`.
+This must be used in conjunction with :ref:`hilbert.test.TestCase`.